 In 1700 BC, a terrible earthquake shook the island of Crete.
 All the palaces were destroyed.
 But the Cretans quickly rebuilt even bigger and better palaces over the top of the old ones.
 The biggest of these palaces is called Knossos (kuh-NOH-soss).
 Knossos has hundreds of rooms, many of them brightly painted with pictures showing plants and animals and people in fancy clothes dancing or talking.
 There are also some nice things like bathtubs and toilets with running water (but only for the queen and king).

 The Cretans by now were so much stronger than their Mycenaean Greek neighbors that they seem to have pretty much been able to tell the Mycenaeans what to do.
-Greek myths like the stories of Daedalus and Theseus seem to suggest that the Cretans even took Greek people back to Crete with them to be their slaves.
+Greek myths like the stories of Daedalus and Theseus make us think that the Cretans even took Greek people back to Crete with them to be their slaves.

 About 1620 BC a huge volcano erupted on the island of Thera, near Crete.
 The town of Akrotiri, on Thera, was completely buried by the mud of the volcano, and nobody could live there anymore.
 Maybe the ashes from the volcano also were bad for Crete, but they can't have been too bad, because the Cretans went right on living in their palaces and stomping all over the Greeks and working for the Egyptians.

 These palaces seem to have done very well until about 1450 BC, when all the palaces except Knossos were destroyed by fire.
 Then about fifty years later, Knossos also was destroyed.
 This time, none of the palaces were rebuilt, and Crete became a much poorer place.
-Nobody knows for sure who burned the palaces, but it was probably the Mycenaeans, who had finally gotten strong enough to dominate the Cretans instead of being dominated by them.
+Nobody knows for sure who burned the palaces, but it was probably the Mycenaeans, who had finally gotten strong enough to push the Cretans around instead of the Cretans pushing them around.

 The Minoans, by Don Nardo (2004).
 For teenagers.